Payroll of the home worker employed by an individual

 If every night the employee intervenes at least 4 times, all hours of night presence are paid in hours of actual work.

-Allowance for sick night-care duties
+Allowance for duties of sick night guard

 Benefits in kind: accommodation and food